Nripendrobiswas/GATiDE/benchmark/README.md

   traffic.csv
 ```

-Each CSV is `date, <features...>, OT` (or 321/370 columns for Electricity).
-The loader auto-detects the `date` column, sorts chronologically, coerces to numeric, and forward-fills NaNs.

 > **Note on Electricity:** the CSV (`electricity.csv`, 321 clients) is the LTSF/ECL benchmark variant; Darts' bundled `ElectricityDataset` (370 clients) is a different series – use `--csv-dir` for comparability.